Windsor Terrace, Brooklyn: Notable locations

 Since at least 1908, Windsor Terrace has had its own movie theater since the Marathon Theatre opened at present-day 188 Prospect Park W in 1908.
 The 500-seat Marathon Theatre had a Wurlitzer organ installed in 1927, shortly before its 1928 demolition.
 In August of that year, the 1,516-seat, Art Deco Sanders Theatre was opened on the site of the former Marathon Theatre, where it operated for half a century before its closure in 1976.
-The building stood vacant for twenty years after that, and investors bought the building in 1993 in hopes of reopening the theatre.
+The building stood vacant for twenty years after that, and investors bought the building in 1993 in hopes of reopening the theater.
 The Pavilion Theatre, a 3-screen movie theater within the defunct Sanders Theatre building, opened in 1996 to positive reception from the surrounding communities, which had experienced a cultural decline in prior years.
 The theater, which expanded to 9 screens in October 2004, suffered from complaints about broken toilets, poorly maintained seats, and sticky floors, as well as a rumor of bedbug-infested upholstery and malfunctions in the theater's heating system.
-In October 2016, the building was closed in preparation for conversion to a 7-screen, 650-seat theatre.
+In October 2016, the building was closed in preparation for conversion to a 7-screen, 650-seat theater.
 Operated by Nitehawk Cinema, the refurbished Pavilion Theatre, where patrons would be able to dine and watch movies simultaneously, was Nitehawk's second movie theater within Brooklyn.
 The renovated theater ultimately reopened on December 19, 2018.

 Farrell's Bar & Grill, at 16th Street and Prospect Park W, is a noted community institution that has been continuously run by three owners since 1933.
 Famous among the fire and police officers who live in the community, it is said to be one of the first bars in New York City to get its liquor license at the end of Prohibition.
 It has been used as a standard bar backdrop in many film sequences.
 The neighborhood legend persists that until 1971, when Shirley MacLaine and Pete Hamill went into the bar during the filming of Desperate Characters and successfully demanded that MacLaine be served from the bar; until that time, Farrell's only served men at the bar and women at the rear of the establishment.
 Farrell's, which known for being open every day from 10 a.m. to 3 a.m., was closed for a nine-day renovation in 2006, marking the bar's longest duration of closure since Prohibition ended.
 Its iconic styrofoam cups filled with beer, a tradition since its cardboard "containers" were replaced by Styrofoam "containers" in 1985, were discontinued in 2015 following a citywide ban on Styrofoam food implements.